AmmarHawashem/SPL_Attendance_Prediction/README.md

 ## **Data**

-* The dataframe uthat has all the features  "SPL.csv"
+* The dataframe uthat has all the features  "SPL_F1.csv"